Careers in Consulting

 - Interview Preparation

 - Assuming you do have at least one confirmed upcoming interview with a consulting firm, intense and repeated case interview practice is essential.
 You should be able to get a general idea of each company’s interview format from speaking with your recruiting contact or with current or former employees or searching online.
-While interview formats can vary (verbal-only, verbal with some written materials, video/online, etc.) they are all used to assess a candidate’s ability to structure a problem, apply basic business concepts to the problem (income statement or balance sheet, Porter’s Five Forces, supply chain, 4 P’s of marketing, etc.), think on the spot, ask good questions, summarize your analysis, etc. Practicing with someone else – another student, a current or former consultant, someone at your school’s career center, a friend – is far preferable to just reading and thinking about the process.
+While interview formats can vary (verbal-only, verbal with some written materials, video/online, etc.) they are all used to assess a candidate’s ability to structure a problem, apply basic business concepts to the problem (income statement or balance sheet, Porter’s Five Forces, supply chain, 4 P’s of marketing, etc.), think on the spot, ask good questions, summarize your analysis, etc. At the same time they give the interviewer a sense of how you would behave in a client setting.
+Practicing with someone else – another student, a current or former consultant, someone at your school’s career center, a friend – is far preferable to just reading and thinking about the process.
 Forming a practice group with multiple like-minded students can be very effective as you can learn a lot observing others or playing the role of the interviewer.
 You should also expect some more traditional behavioral questions before or after the case discussion (“Tell me about a time…”).
-See the links before for some interview practice resources.
+See the links below for some interview practice resources.

 - Handling Job Offers